djoslin0/coop-lua-libraries/dbg/readme.md

 ## Example Mod

-And example mod is located at [example-mod], if you wish to see it running.
+And example mod is located [here](example-mod), if you wish to see it running.